fathi99/Fathi_portfolio/README.md

 ## Methodology
 ### Descriptive (K-means)
 The k-means clustering is a method of vector quantization, originally from processing that aims to partition 'n' observations into k-clusters in which each observation belongs to the cluster with the nearest mean(cluster centers or cluster centroid), serving as a prototype of the clister.
 K-means clustering minimizes within-clustering variances (squared Euclidean distances, but not regular Euclidean distances.
-In this project we build and testing the model using RapidMiner and Phyton.
+In this project we build and testing the model using RapidMiner and Python.
 #### RapidMiner
 ![](https://github.com/fathi99/Fathi_portfolio/blob/main/images/kmeans_design_model.JPG)
 * #### Read excel